 - Headings when applicable

-- Handwritten notes can be uploaded in the following formats: PDF, JPEG, JPG, BMP, PNG, RAR, and TIF.
+Handwritten notes : Must be written legibly, and uploaded in the following formats: PDF, JPEG, JPG, BMP, PNG, RAR, and TIF.
 If you are uploading a JPEG file, please make sure that the image is clear.

-- There are also multiple smartphone applications that you can use to scan and upload your notes into our system.
+Mobile Scanning: There are also multiple mobile applications that you can use to scan and upload your notes into our system.

-- You can upload only 10 mb at a time.
+- You can upload only 10 megabyte at a time.

 - File names can be only 30 characters in length.